stanford-cs324/winter2022/lectures/data.md

 Note that contamination is not due to hosting datasets (as they are usually stored in a JSON file, not as a webpage).

-The dataset could also be reponsible for various harms:
+The dataset could also be responsible for various harms:
 - **Representational harms**
   * They look at co-occurrence with ethnicity terms (e.g., *Jewish*) and [sentiment-bearing words](https://arxiv.org/pdf/1606.02820.pdf) (e.g., *successful*).
   * *Jewish* has 73.2% positive sentiment, *Arab* has 65.7% positive (7.5% difference).